arksha/arksha.github.io/_posts/2016-03-21-blogbuildup.markdown

 `Object.create(proto)` create object from proto `Object.getPrototypeOf(obj)` get proto

-4.What do you think of AMD vs CommonJS
+4. What do you think of AMD vs CommonJS

 AMD:Asynchronous Module Definitions